openlibhums/memory-alpha/content/pages/support/plugins/imports-contacts.md

 # Contact import

-The contact import tool allows you to create contacts by uploading a CSV (Comma Seperated Value) file.
+The contact import tool allows you to create contacts by uploading a CSV (Comma-separated values) file.

 > [!WARNING]
 > This importer is site-specific.
-You should be accessing the import tool from the press or journal you want it import the contacts into.
+You must access the import tool from the press or journal you want it import the contacts into.

 1. Download the [contact import template](../downloadables/contact-import-template.csv).
 2. Enter your press or journal contact details, one per row.